Pyrdacor/Ambermoon/FileSpecs/Enumerations/TileFlags.md

 In 3D the "allow movement for walking" bit is also considered.
 So if bit 8 is 0, the player is also blocked by the tile in 3D.

 ## Allowed travel types

 Allows movement for each [travel type](TravelType.md).
 These are 16 bits (but Ambermoon has only 11 travel types).
 First bit (bit 8 of the tile flags) allows normal walking if set.
 Second bit (bit 1 of the tile flags) allows traveling by horse, and so on.

+## Sit/sleep value

+  - 0 -> no sitting nor sleeping
+  - 1 -> sit and look up
+  - 2 -> sit and look right
+  - 3 -> sit and look down
+  - 4 -> sit and look left
+  - 5 -> sleep (always face down)

 ## Player invisible

 In 2D the player is not drawn if on this tile.
 This is used by doors in 2D indoor maps.
 The player is invisible so that it looks like he is behind the door.

+## Combat background index

+When an event on that tile triggers a battle event, this combat background will be used.